-Just four miles from downtown Greenville, South Carolina, you will find the small area of Paris Mountain, SC.
-It lies on the outskirts of town yet remains a rural destination, that is protected as a South Carolina State Park, founded in 1935.
+Just four miles from downtown Greenville, SC, you will find Paris Mountain, SC.
+It lies on the outskirts of town yet seems much father away.
+Paris Mountain State Park is protected as a South Carolina State Park, founded in 1935.
 The area, first settled by Europeans in the late 18th century, today is a destination for hikers and bikers alike.

 The area now known as South Carolina was part of the Cherokee Nation in 1755, when the Eastern section of the state was ceded to the State of South Carolina.
 The British built Fort Prince George to serve the population of European traders that were operating in the area and was the site of several battles during the Cherokee War of 1756.
 The nearby area was ceded to the Cherokee Nation as a protected in 1763 when the French-Indian War ended.